Skip to content

 }

 The filter dropdown opens from the icon button in the trailing header cell, where the actions heading would otherwise sit.
-Active values show as removable chips with a Reset all that clears every filter — dedicated and column alike.
+Active dedicated and column filters share one bar of individually removable chips with a single Reset all that clears them both.

-A SelectFilter’s options can come from an OptionSource instead of a fixed list, and ->searchable() fetches them as the user types (via a _search round-trip to the table endpoint) rather than shipping the whole list up front:
+A SelectFilter’s options can come from an OptionSource instead of a fixed list, and ->searchable() fetches them as the user types rather than shipping the whole list up front.
+The lookup is a search sub-request to the table endpoint with a namespaced _targetfilter:<key>.<field> for a dedicated filter’s field, column:<key> for a searchable column filter — so filter keys and dot-keyed relation columns can never collide:

 SelectFilter::make('author')